liquidctl/liquidctl/docs/aquacomputer-octo-guide.md

 ## Monitoring

-The Octo exposes four temperature senso and eight groups of fan sensors for optionally connected fans.
+The Octo exposes four temperature sensors and eight groups of fan sensors for optionally connected fans.
+It also supports sixteen virtual temperature sensors, which are user assigned.
+Currently, they can only be read from the device.
 These groups provide RPM speed, voltage, current and power readings:

 ```
 # liquidctl status
 Aquacomputer Octo (experimental)
 ├── Sensor 1          37.0  °C
+├── Soft.
+Sensor 2     2.9  °C
+├── Soft.
+Sensor 8    40.7  °C
 ├── Fan 1 speed          0  rpm
 ├── Fan 1 power       0.00  W
 ├── Fan 1 voltage    12.09  V